 Integrated water resource management is a corner stone of the new approach to water resources management adopted in SA and required by the NWA.
-Integration has to happen in several different dimensions, e.g. integration of the different components of the hydrological system (surface water, groundwater, estuaries, and wetlands) and integration between statutory, economic, social, and resource quality objectives when making decisions about resource utilisation.
+Integration has to happen in several different dimensions, e.g. integration of the different components of the hydrological system (surface water, groundwater, estuaries, and wetlands) and integration between water resource quality, statutory, economic, and social, objectives when making decisions about resource utilisation.
 Water resource quality information users, who now have to make decisions and take actions that conform to the requirements of integrated water resources management, require both more resource quality information, and often also, more sophisticated information concerning water resource quality (also refer to Part 3: Capacity Building).